 When you reach the final ‘Submit’ step, click on the button stating that you “Agree to the Terms and Conditions” and click “Submit”.
 If this button is not available, look at the steps in the left-hand table and address the missing information that does not have a tick.

 Authors of accepted proposals will be asked to prepare a full paper, a copy of which will be provided to delegates as part of the Conference Proceedings and must register and present their paper at the time allocated within the Conference Program.
 Authors are reminded that all papers must be original and must not have been published elsewhere.
 Once selected for inclusion in the Conference Program, papers become the property of ANCOLD Inc. Authors of oral presentations will have the opportunity to make a presentation and answer questions during a session selected by the organisers.

-All authors who have their papers accepted for presentation must register and pay for their attendance.
+- All authors who have their papers accepted for presentation must register and pay for their attendance, at a minimum, for the day of the Conference on which they are presenting.
 Accepted presenters will be given access to the Early Bird Registration rates.
 ANCOLD is unable to offer any financial assistance to submitting authors.

 - All authors who have submitted have approval to travel and attend the event in person.